Working with Quilting Fabrics

 How to Cut Fat Quarters & Fat Eighths

-Learn the meaning of 'fat quarter,' and find out how to cut fat quarters and fat eighths.
+Learn the meaning of 'fat quarter,' and find out how to cut fat quarters and fat eighths of fabric.

 How to Collect a Stash of Fabrics